 Depending on how many articles you plan to release daily, your news portal could be a very prolific source of user traffic; traffic that you risk losing, if you get technical errors and just leave them unchecked.

-At least once a week, audit your site for errors with WebCEO’s Technical Audit.
+At least once a week, audit your site for errors with WebCEO’s Technical Audit tool.
 Once you’ve found the errors, fix them.

 4. Build relevant links